formatDate

 Parameters

-• format (string, optional) - A Luxon format pattern string.
-Defaults to 'LLL dd, yyyy'
+• format - Luxon format pattern (default: 'LLL dd, yyyy')

 Description